icicletech/grape-scaffold/README.md

 ## Usage
 ### Scaffold
-  The scaffold works similar to the Rails scaffold, you just pass in the name of the model along with it's attributes.
+  The scaffold generator works similar to the Rails scaffold, it takes the model name and it's attributes as arguments.

     $ rails g grape:scaffold Model [Attributes]